overview/overview-local/README.md

 1. Install Docker, from [https://www.docker.com/docker-toolbox](https://www.docker.com/docker-toolbox).
 2. Open the _Docker Quick Start Terminal_.
 (We'll call this "the terminal" from now on.)
+3. Give Overview more resources (see below)
-3. Copy/paste this command into the terminal and press Enter: `curl https://raw.githubusercontent.com/overview/overview-local/master/install-from-scratch.sh | sh`
+4. Copy/paste this command into the terminal and press Enter: `curl https://raw.githubusercontent.com/overview/overview-local/master/install-from-scratch.sh | sh`

 If all goes well, you'll see screen after screen of progress bars.
 Grab a coffee; in half an hour or so, return to see Overview's URL on the screen.